Fuchih/Fuchih/README.md

 I am a self-taught front-end developer,and I am keen to gain more experience in this field.

-I’m interested in html Css Javascript Vue etc.
+I’m interested in html Css Javascript Vue React etc.

 I’m currently learning Front-end engineering